LrenceLapating/JRD/README.md

 ### 4. Post-Deployment Configuration

+**Note**: The `vercel.json` configuration has been simplified to avoid conflicts between `routes` and modern configuration options like `rewrites` and `headers`.
+The current configuration uses:
+- `rewrites` for admin panel routing
+- `headers` for cache control
+- Simplified static file handling

 1. **Update Supabase URLs**:
    - After deployment, update your Supabase URLs to match your deployed domain
    - Add your Vercel domain to Supabase authentication settings